Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 NIKE's governance score puts it squarely in the 6th percentile of companies rated in the same sector.
 That could suggest that NIKE is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-A high-profile company, NIKE scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that NIKE hasn't always managed to keep its nose clean.
+NIKE scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that NIKE hasn't always managed to keep its nose clean.

 NIKE share dividends

-NIKE has paid out, on average, around 29.18% of recent net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 0.7% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), shareholders could enjoy a 0.7% return on their shares, in the form of dividend payments.
-In NIKE's case, that would currently equate to about $1.1 per share.
+Recently NIKE has paid out, on average, around 29.58% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.82% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), NIKE shareholders could enjoy a 0.82% return on their shares, in the form of dividend payments.
+In NIKE's case, that would currently equate to about $1.13 per share.

-While NIKE's payout ratio might seem fairly standard, it's worth remembering that it may be investing much of the rest of its net profits in future growth.
+While NIKE's payout ratio might seem fairly standard, it's worth remembering that NIKE may be investing much of the rest of its net profits in future growth.

 Have NIKE's shares ever split?